CS506/fall2016-group1/docs/sprint1/testability-measurements.md

 # Testability Measurements

+We define our metric for testability to be the percentage of detailed requirements that are testable.
 We will use three kinds of test methods in requirements testing (adapted from [Requirements Specification and Testing by Tor Stalhane](http://www.idi.ntnu.no/emner/tdt4242/foiler/3-2-Testability.ppt)):

 * T – Tests.
 Input/output.
 Involves the computer system and peripherals.
 * E – Experiments.
 Input/output but involves also the users.
 * I – Inspections.
 Evaluation based on documents.

+A requirement is testable if any of the above test methods can definitely validate that the requirement is operative in the finished product.

 ## Summary of Results

 * 38 detailed requirements total
-* **21 (55%) are testable**
+* ***21 (55%) are testable***

 ## Complete Tabular Results